DreamCodes4Life/OpenUSDFundamentals/README.md

 ### 5.1.3- Properties

 Prims can have two types of properties: attributes and relationships.
+Attributes are the most common type of property authored in most USD scenes.
+An attribute can take on exactly one of the legal attribute typeNames USD provides, and can take on both a default value and an animated value.
+Resolving an attribute at any given timeCode will yield either a single value or no value.
+Attributes resolve according to “strongest wins” rules, so all values for any given attribute will be fetched from the strongest PrimSpec that provides either a default value or an animated value.
+Note that this simple rule is somewhat more complicated in the presence of authored value clips.
+One interacts with attributes through the UsdAttribute API.

  - **Attributes**